Solapur: Economy

 Solapur is located at an important junction of the north–south railway line which provides good transportation infrastructure for trade and industry.
 There are a number of medium and small-scale industries found in the district, and it is one of the prime centers of the handloom and powerloom industry, cotton mills and the beedi industry.
 Rapier Terry Towels is now also an emerging industry in Solapur.
 Solapur is well known for the bed sheets produced here and has a reputation for the same.
 Textiles are an important aspect of the economy.
 As the epic growing part in the industrial sector, Sanghvi Towels are known as the parents of Rapier industries.
 They introduced the city how to go with the flow of changing demands of the Terry Towels market, following it many business houses have changed to Rapier Industries and now Rapier Chaddar Looms have been also introduced to the weaving sector by Bomdyal Textiles.
 The city is home to Precision Camshafts Limited one of the largest manufacturers in camshafts in the world.
 In the agricultural field, the district has a well-established market in oilseeds.

 Agriculture

 The major crops grown in the district include jowar, wheat and sugarcane.
 There is one sugar factory near the city located at hotagi.

 Industries

 City has MIDC located at chincholi kati.
-There are many industries in MIDC such as Precision camshafts, Thermax, Kirloskar Ferrous, etc.
+There are many industries in MIDC such as Laxmi Hydraulics (LHP), Precision camshafts, Thermax, Kirloskar Ferrous, Balaji amines etc.